adaptingadapting/Holberton-SpeedrunAllChecksPercent/910structures_typedef/README.md

 task 1 its not clear what to do if we are passed a null struct but otherwise just set the structs paramenters with the ones you are given

 task 2 im wondering if there is an easier way of achieving this. this code is the same as the old one and its pretty good, but there might be a way to be better

+task 3 is a one line task, just typedef either struct dog or just the typedefed dog as dog_t